chge/tasty/README.md

 ### Auto-focus elements

-When using auto-focus elements (such as `input`), you could encounter `cannot type into active node <body />` error when window loses its focus, which causes `input.type` and `input.paste` tools to fail.
+When using auto-focus elements (such as `input`), you could encounter `cannot type into active node <body />` error when window loses its focus, which causes `type` and `paste` tools to fail.

-If you don't want to focus such elements explicitly (using `input.click` or something else), make sure that client window remain focused during tests.
+If you don't want to focus such elements explicitly (using `click` or something else), make sure that client window remain focused during tests.
 For WebDriver clients you could [maximize window](https://www.w3.org/TR/webdriver/#maximize-window) or use [`alert()` workaround](http://stackoverflow.com/a/19170779) to focus reliably.

 Additionally, [Chrome DevTools](https://developer.chrome.com/devtools) could force current tab to lose focus, with the same results.